 Together, We Are the Media

-For over 11 years now, Future Primitive has been hosting intimate conversations with authors, visionaries and innovators who speak about our connection and partnership with the Living Earth.
+Since 2006, Future Primitive has been hosting intimate conversations with authors, visionaries and innovators who speak about our connection and partnership with the Living Earth.

 We provide this content in order to advance saner and more compassionate visions of our future, guided by our remembering of ancestral wisdom.